browserengineering/book/book/http.md

 the angle brackets, has a tag name\index{tag name} (like `title` here), and then optionally a space followed by *attributes*, and its pair has a `/` followed by the tag name (and no attributes).

+[^content-tag]: That said, some tags, like `img`, are content, not information
+    about it.

 So, to create our very, very simple web browser, let's take the page HTML and print all the text, but not the tags, in it.[^python2] I'll do